AnimMouse/appengine-redirect/README.md

 ## What is over_quata.html?
 over_quata.html is used when the instance is experiencing over quata.

-When the instance is experiencing over quata, the php redirect will not work, so instead we use the html file to redirect.
+When the instance is experiencing over quata, the php redirect will not work, so the html file will be used to redirect.